Planning and Timelines

 - Kaplan Test Prep: Learn all about the different admissions tests and find free graduate school entrance exam materials.
 Sign up for courses aimed at helping you improve your exam scores.

-*Note: Some programs list important statistics such as applicants received per year, number of new students accepted in past years, average GRE scores of accepted applicants, retention rate, internship/residency/post doc placement rate, and average years in program.
+*Note: Some programs list important statistics such as applicants received per year, number of new students accepted in past years, average GRE scores of accepted applicants, retention rate, internship/residency/postdoc placement rate, and average years in the program.
 Look for this information and determine where you stand before applying.